KidPudel/Iggy-s-Vault/gamedev/godot/ways to reference node instance in a tree godot.md

 ## Editor-Assigned Access (Inspector-driven)

 5. Assign a node directly via Inspector using `@export var target: Node`.
-This gives a typed reference to an existing node without hardcoding. [[export in godot]]
+This gives a typed reference to an existing node without hardcoding. [[export in godot]].
+Works with the current scene

 6. Store a path to the node using `@export var path: NodePath` and resolve it with `get_node(path)`.
 More decoupled than direct references and allows Inspector configuration.
 It allows to explicitly with [[export in godot]] to assign a reference to the node in the current scene
+7. `@export var scene: PackedScene`, provide scene resource to instantiate the scene, not the class

 dependencies are received, not retrieved, passive, not active